chao-h/ds5500hw1/README.md

 I used static plots in all previous problems.
 ## Explore the data using the interactive visualization tools at <https://www.gapminder.org/tools>, and watch the TED talk “The best stats you’ve ever seen” at <https://www.youtube.com/watch?v=hVimVzgtD6w>.
 ## Discuss the advantages, disadvantages, and relative usefulness of using interactive/dynamic visualizations versus static visualizations.
+- Advantages
+    - Allow the users to explore the data instead of just reading it.
+    - Users can decide the information to be presented.
+    - Different kinds of exploration can be adopted when users have more understanding of the underlying data.
+    - More enjoyful to use.
+- Disadvantages
+    - Require more effort to understand how to interact/read the tool.
+    - Data are not presented on first-sight.
+    - Different people will have different understanding of the data.